 We are creating a community-owned Zero Emissions Roadmap for Greater Bendigo that identifies collaborative climate advocacy, education and projects to reach zero emissions by 2030.
 We are creating this Roadmap in three phases.

 We are reaching out and gathering ideas for climate actions the community would like to pursue across six key sectors – renewable energy, transport, nature, buildings, food and the circular economy.
-We have already run our major Renewable energy and sustainable transport forums and will be conducting further stakeholder forums, community meetings, library listening posts and online engagement to ensure we allow maximum participation.
+We have already run our major Renewable energy and sustainable transport forums and we are conducting further stakeholder forums, community meetings and online engagement to encourage maximum participation.

 Begin to implement priority projects, advocacy, research and education actions from the roadmap.